croquet/microverse/staging/docs/Card.md

 ### `addEventListener(eventName:EventName, listener:function|string)`
 `type EventName = "pointerDown"|"pointerUp"|pointerMove"|"pointerTap"|"pointerLeave"|"pointerEnter"|"wheel"|"doubleDown"|"click"|"keyUp"|"keyDown"`

-This method adds a "listener" to be invoked when an event occures on the pawn of a card.
+This method adds a "listener" to be invoked when an event occurs on the pawn of a card.
 When `listener` is a string, it has to have the name of an existing method of CardPawn or the behavior itself.
 (Internally the function object is stored in the event listener data structure.)

 Calling this with the same arguments (thus the string form) removes the previous listener and then add the new one.
 This semantics ensures that dynamically-modified method will be used.